-Smuggled out of China before it could be completed, Wang Nanfu's film stands as a courageous testament to the liberating potential of journalistic freedom, and an unnerving reckoning of the forces most invested in keeping it from ever happening.
+Smuggled out of China before it could be completed, Wang Nanfu's film stands as a courageous testament to the liberating potential of journalistic freedom, and an unnerving reckoning

 When she offered to work for free at one of China's brothels, Chinese women's rights activist Ye Haiyan (aka Hooligan Sparrow) brought widespread attention to abuses in a sex industry that officially does not exist.
 Such media-savvy provocations have long since made her a thorn in the side of Chinese authorities, one they would gladly do without.
 She's subject to constant surveillance and interrogations, and repeated threats of violence.
 (Her friend and fellow activist Ai Weiwei recreated the scene when Sparrow and her daughter were evicted from their apartment for his recent retrospective at the Brooklyn Museum.)